mitchellkrogza/hosts/readme.md

-#Unified hosts file with fakenews extensions
+#Unified hosts file with base extensions

 This repository consolidates several reputable `hosts` files, and merges them into a unified hosts file with duplicates removed.
 This repo provides several hosts files tailored to you need to block.

 * Last updated: **March 07 2017**.
-* Here's the [raw hosts file with fakenews extensions](https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/fakenews/hosts) containing 35,908 entries.
+* Here's the [raw hosts file with base extensions](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) containing 35,336 entries.

 ### List of all hosts file variants